vert-x3/vertx-docgen/README.md

 ### Source inclusion

 The `{@link }` Javadoc tag includes the referenced elements when this element is annotated with a `io.vertx.docgen.Source` annotation (otherwise it will just create a link).
+The `@Source` annotation can annotate a single method, a class or a package.

 ### Referencing program elements